 The PV included in the SCSIA are for the current and prior years and are based on various economic as well as demographic assumptions used for the intermediate assumptions in the Social Security and Medicare Trustees Report for these years.
 The Social Security and Medicare - Demographic and Economic Assumptions table summarizes these assumptions for the current year.
-This year's SOSI projections for Social Security and Medicare, which are as of January 1, 2022, are based on the same demographic and economic assumptions that underlie the 2022 Social Security and Medicare Trustees Report.
-The 2022 SOSI projections are not adjusted for the more current near-term economic information (e.g., higher inflation and lower real growth).
+This year's SOSI projections for Social Security and Medicare, which are as of January 1, 2023, are based on the same demographic and economic assumptions that underlie the 2023 Social Security and Medicare Trustees Report.
+The 2023 SOSI projections are not adjusted for the more current near-term economic information after the time assumptions were set in December 2022.

-PV as of January 1, 2021 and January 1, 2020 are calculated using interest rates from the intermediate assumption of the 2021 and 2020 Trustees Reports, respectively.
-All other PV in this part of the SCSIA are calculated as a PV as of January 1, 2022 and January 1, 2021 respectively.
+PV as of January 1, 2022 and January 1, 2021 are calculated using interest rates from the intermediate assumption of the 2022 and 2021 Trustees Reports, respectively.
+All other PV in this part of the SCSIA are calculated as a PV as of January 1, 2023 and January 1, 2022 respectively.

-For the period beginning on January 1, 2021 to the period beginning on January 1, 2022 (current year) and period beginning on January 1, 2020 to the period beginning on January 1, 2021 (prior year) estimates of the PV of Social Security and Medicare changes in social insurance amounts due to changing the valuation period, projection base, demographic data and assumptions, methods, and law are presented using the interest rates under the intermediate assumption of the 2021 and 2020 Trustees Report respectively.
-Since interest rates are an economic estimate and all estimates in the table are incremental to the prior change, the estimates of the PV of changes in economic and health care assumptions and all other PV in this part
+For the period beginning on January 1, 2022 to the period beginning on January 1, 2023 (current year) and period beginning on January 1, 2021 to the period beginning on January 1, 2022 (prior year) estimates of the PV of Social Security and Medicare changes in social insurance amounts due to changing the valuation period, projection base, demographic data and assumptions, methods, and law are presented using the interest rates under the intermediate assumption of the 2022 and 2021 Trustees Report respectively.
+Since interest rates are an economic estimate and all estimates in the table are incremental to the prior change, the estimates of the PV of changes in economic and health care assumptions and all other PV in this part of the SCSIA are calculated using the interest rates under the intermediate assumptions of the 2023 and 2022 Trustees Reports, respectively.